 Medieval Castle of the XIII-XV centuries.
 The traces of the surrounding walls are still preserved, and the church ruins.

 A fortified Illyrian settlement in phases: Beltoja I- Prehistoric walls (Xii-X B.C.); Beltoja II- The walls of the civilian period (III cent.
 B.C.)

 Fortified settlement.
 Marshej I- This prehistoric wall defending the only possible way to climb to the western side of the hill.
 The preserved wall is worked on the rocks and filled out with middle size small stones.
 It a length of 70 m and a width of 3.5 m; Marshej: wall tract II-I century B.C.

 These stones made of tuff tricked out with geometric ornaments.
 On the graves, there are big crosses made of stone that belong to the Catholic ritual, in a vertical position.
 It is possible that the third grave is a familiar one, because of its big dimensions.

 Fortified settlement of “Gjyteti” (Kir-Pult)

 The name’s origin comes from a small district made of three or four houses, in front of Telash, down a massive snow crest that rises in the middle of the valley like a giant obelisk.
-The settlement is made of unit of small parcels of different levels hanged in a very split terrain, crating the image of a natural castle, which controls the valley.
+The settlement is made of a unit of small parcels of different levels hanged in a very split terrain, creating the image of a natural castle, which controls the valley.
 At the middle of a terrace appears a small hill just like an Illyrian grave.
-It is surrounded by dry walls, a middle sized stones.
+It is surrounded by dry walls, middle-sized stones.
 At the surface of the hill the vegetation is very is dense, we can distinguish two structures of dry walls and direct lines.